xcibe95x/TFT-Overlay/README.md

 # Pocket Tactics a TFT Overlay for all your Teamfight Tactics needs.
+(DISCONTINUED)

-## THIS PROJECT HAS BEEN DISCONTINUED AND IS NO LONGER BEING SUPPORTED.
+## THIS PROJECT HAS BEEN DISCONTINUED AND IS NO LONGER BEING SUPPORTED

 ## PLEASE HELP KEEPING THE DATACLOUD.JSON FILE UP-TO-DATE!